top of page

 Food

-• source my food from local, regenerative farms
+• source food from local, regenerative farms

 • follow bioregional eating as much as possible